Stand in someone else’s shoes. Feel their weight and soul.

 Arturo O’Farill pianist, composer, and educator, was born in Mexico and grew up in New York City.
 His professional career began with the Carla Bley Band and continued as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Lester Bowie, Wynton Marsalis, and Harry Belafonte.
 Arturo’s well-reviewed and highly praised “Afro-Latin Jazz Suite” from the album CUBA: The Conversation Continues (Motéma) took the 2016 Grammy Award for Best Instrumental Composition and the 2016 Latin Grammy Award for Best Latin Jazz Album.
 His powerful “Three Revolutions” from the album Familia-Tribute to Chico and Bebo was the 2018 Grammy Award (his sixth) winner for Best Instrumental Composition.

 Laura Peniche is an undocumented mother of three and an immigrants rights activist.
 Born in Puebla, Mexico, she migrated to the U.S. at age 13.
-She earned an Associates of Applied Science Degree in Writing/Directing for Film & Television from the Colorado Film School.
-Laura was a producer for the documentary film, “Five Dreamers”, scheduled to air on National PBS in 2019.
+She earned an Associates of Applied Science in Writing/Directing for Film & Television from the Colorado Film School.
+Laura produced the documentary film, “Five Dreamers”, scheduled to air on PBS in 2019.
 Laura is a woman of strong Christian faith whose monologue reaches out to fellow Christians to think about Jesus’ intervention for the woman who was about to be stoned.